Mucus In Throat

 Lung Diseases

 Various lung diseases can cause chronic obstructive pulmonary disease (COPD), making breathing more difficult.
-Usually, chronic bronchitis and emphysema are usually classified as COPD, and they are most commonly caused by long-term exposure to substances that irritate the lungs since cigarette smoke is one of the biggest culprits.
+Usually, chronic bronchitis and emphysema are generally classified as COPD, and they are most commonly caused by long-term exposure to substances that irritate the lungs, since cigarette smoke is one of the biggest culprits.

 People with asthma can develop COPD in some cases.